-INT 86MQ - Dancing Bodies, Meaning-Making and Moving History: Dance Studies in the 21st Century (1 unit) INT 86VE - Introduction to Engineering (1 unit)
+INT 86MQ - Dancing Bodies, Meaning-Making and Moving History: Dance Studies in the 21st Century (1 unit)

 This course will equip students to critically examine dance history, theory, and practice through the lenses of race, class, sexuality, politics, and gender.
 Approaching "Western" and American dance forms through film, scholarly texts, and live performance, we will interrogate how the dancing body is central to cultural history, social change, activism, and justice.
 This class addresses dance as a mode of cultural formation, and students will develop a critical awareness about the power dance has to effect change.